BrightspaceUI/core/components/calendar/README.md

 <!-- docs: start hidden content -->
 ### Properties

-Note: All `*-value` properties should be in ISO 8601 calendar date format (`YYYY-MM-DD`) and should be localized to the user's timezone (if applicable).
+Note: All `*-value` properties should be in ISO 8601 calendar date format (`YYYY-MM-DD`) and should be localized to the user's time zone (if applicable).

 | Property | Type | Description |
 |--|--|--|